IAPark/PITherm/README.md

 example usage: `python ThresholdController [ForcedAirController URL] [Schedule URL] [threshold]`

 ### API
-* POST temp/ informs the system of a temperature change data should be cleaned as much as possible as no modifications will be made by the Database `{time, /*linux time when temp was recorded*/ sensor_id (string), temp: /*temperature in centigrade*/}`
-Will update ForcedAirController if needed and request the current state from the Schedule
+* POST temp/ informs the system of a temperature change data should be cleaned as much as possible as no modifications will be made by the Database `{temp: /*temperature in centigrade*/}` Will update ForcedAirController if needed and request the current state from the Schedule

 ### Behavior